GLSim: Detecting Object Hallucinations in LVLMs via Global-Local Similarity: Further Ablation Studies

 \subsection{Attribute and Relational Hallucinations}

-While our primary study focuses on object existence hallucinations---owing to the lack of comprehensive benchmarks for token-level detection of attribute and relational hallucinations in open-ended generation---another critical challenge for real-world applications lies in these more complex forms. \textit{Attribute hallucination} refers to assigning incorrect properties to objects (e.g., ``a red car'' when the car is blue), whereas \textit{relational hallucination} arises when relationships between objects are misstated (e.g., ``a cat sitting on a table'' when it is under the table).
+Given the lack of comprehensive benchmarks for token-level detection of attribute and relational hallucinations in open-ended generation, our study primarily focuses on object existence hallucinations.
+Nonetheless, addressing these more complex forms remains an important open challenge for real-world deployment. \textit{Attribute hallucination} refers to assigning incorrect properties to objects (e.g., ``a red car'' when the car is blue), whereas \textit{relational hallucination} arises when relationships between objects are misstated (e.g., ``a cat sitting on a table'' when it is under the table).

 To explore the applicability of \textsc{GLSim} in these settings, we conducted an extension study.
-Specifically, we generated captions with each LVLM for 500 randomly selected images from the MSCOCO validation set and used GPT-4o~\cite{hurst2024gpt} to produce pseudo ground-truth annotations for both attribute and relational hallucinations.
+Specifically, we generated captions for each LVLM using 500 randomly selected images from the MSCOCO validation set and employed GPT-4o~\cite{hurst2024gpt} to produce pseudo ground-truth annotations for both attribute and relational hallucinations.
 We then computed token-level \textsc{GLSim} scores and aggregated them by averaging across attribute--object spans (e.g., ``a red car'') and object--relation spans (e.g., ``a cat sitting on a table'').
 These aggregated scores served as unsupervised estimates of hallucination likelihood.
 Despite its simplicity and lack of task-specific modifications, \textsc{GLSim} demonstrated meaningful detection capabilities and consistently outperformed baseline methods across both hallucination types.

-A key challenge in this direction remains the absence of comprehensive benchmarks for attribute and relational hallucinations at the token or span level.
-Given the open-ended nature of caption generation, constructing such fine-grained annotations is non-trivial.
-Developing such benchmarks would be a crucial step toward enabling systematic and fair evaluation of hallucination detection methods beyond object existence.